WE NEED MORE INFLUENCERS

-During that time, my English teacher asked us to write a paper that shared what Christmas meant to us.
-Naturally, I had nothing positive to say and resented the assignment for making me contemplate my dark holiday season.
+During that time, my English teacher asked us to write a paper about the meaning of Christmas.
+I had nothing positive to say and resented an assignment that made me contemplate a dark holiday.

-A bright-red F was the last thing I needed.
-I wrote the paper and summarized that Christmas made the lonely, lonelier.
-It made the poor poorer, and it had no redeeming value for the hurting or distraught.
+But a bright-red F was the last thing I needed.
+So I wrote the paper and summarized that Christmas sucked.
+The lonely were lonelier.
+It made the poor poorer by buying gifts they couldn’t afford.
+There was redeeming value for the hurting or distraught.

-She leaned back and rested against the edge of her desk.
-She said something to this effect.
-"Everyone did well, but there was one paper that stood out.
-I want to read it to you."
+She leaned back against the edge of her desk and said.
+“Everyone did well, but there was one paper that stood out.
+I want to read it to you.”

-My face felt hot as I recognized the words.
+As she read the words, my face felt hot.
+I recognized the words.
 It was my paper.

-My teacher explained how writing communicates a message, a thought, or perspective that helps others understand people and the world a little better.
+My teacher explained how writing communicates a message, thought, or perspective that helps others understand people and the world.

 She continued to say that the student had writing talent.
 The paper communicated a different perspective with emotion and clarity.
-She forever influenced my life.
-As a remedial English student, she considered me a talented writer.
+She forever influenced my life with her generous feedback.

 If you Google “influencer,” you’ll find a lot of information connected to influential marketing.
 What a disappointment.
 Yes, as marketers, we inspire or guide people into action, but it’s so much more.